Use of Artificial Intelligence

 - Software Development and Automation: code generation; code optimisation; process automation; creation of data analysis algorithms.

-- Data Management: collection; validation; cleaning; curation and organisation.
+- Data Management: collection; cleaning; curation and organisation.

 - Data Analysis: analysis; visualisation; reproducibility verification.

-- Writing and Editing: text generation; proofreading and editing; summarising; drawing conclusions; tone adaptation; translation; reformatting; preparation of press releases/outreach materials.
+- Writing and Editing: proofreading and grammar check; preparation of press releases/outreach materials.

 - Ethical and Social Analysis: bias/discrimination analysis; ethical risk assessment; ethics compliance monitoring; privacy monitoring.